Maurice Conradi: Further life

 Following the trial, Conradi remained in Lausanne with his wife until May 1925, when they moved to Paris.
 The couple divorced on 24 September 1929.

 Conradi served in the French Foreign Legion and information about his death circulated in newspapers in 1931.
 However, he returned to his family's home canton of Graubünden, got remarried in 1942 to Regula Wickerlin, and died on 7 February 1947 in Chur.
 He never had children.

-Polunin went to Paris after the trial and died under mysterious circumstances in Dreux 23 February 1933.
+Polunin went to Paris after the trial and died under mysterious circumstances in Dreux on 23 February 1933.

 Ariens and Divilkovsky, the survivors of the assassination plot, returned to the Soviet Union and held various positions in the administration.
 Ariens's final post was as Consul General of the USSR, and he was executed on 11 January 1938 during Great Purge.
 Divilkovsky studied physics under L. I. Mandelstam and became secretary of the physics group at the Academy of Sciences.
 He volunteered for service in World War II and was killed in 1942.